hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 There was a key thing wrong with it though **- it was a bloody pain to use.**

-At the time we didn’t know about the [front matter](https://www.11ty.dev/docs/data-frontmatter/) syantax, which in hindsight might’ve helped.
+At the time we didn’t know about the [front matter](https://www.11ty.dev/docs/data-frontmatter/) syntax, which in hindsight might’ve helped.

 But the key issue was our node CLI processing engine was written using a jquery compatible dom lib - [Cheerio](https://www.npmjs.com/package/cheerio), and a load of [Grunt](https://gruntjs.com/) hooks.